Sign Out of Windows 10 Instead of Restarting & Save Time [Sometimes]

-When you restart your computer, Windows shuts down all running programs, all open user accounts, turns your computer off and starts it again.
+When you restart your computer, Windows shuts down all running programs, all open user accounts, turns your computer off, and starts it again.
 When you sign out of your user account, Windows shuts down your user account only.
-The machine itself will remain powered on and will revert back to the lock screen (log in screen) for the next time you or another user on your PC (if any) logs in.
+The machine itself will remain powered on and will revert to the lock screen (login screen) for the next time you or another user on your PC (if any) logs in.
 Signing out and then signing back in, generally takes less time than restarting.

 Here are two ways to log off in Windows 10:

 - Right-click the start button, hover over “Shut down or sign out” and select “Sign out” from the extended menu which appears: